GColville/codeplayer/README.md

 This project was designed to build a simple code player that contains the same functionality as codepen, jsfiddle etc.

-**Unfortunately, this does not work well in Firefox at the moment.**
+**There was an issue with this displaying in the Firefox browser but with the addition of normalize.css this issue has now been resolved.**

 ##Using this CodePlayer